pekgnee/GettingAndCleaningData/README.md

 and full description of the data is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 R package reqiured - dplyr.
+run_analysis.R should be run in the directory containing unzipped Samsung data.
 The script performs the following processing:

 1. Merge the training and the test sets to create data set x, y and subject